• Skip to primary navigation

 Molasses cookies not crinkling:

 Molasses cookies are famous for their crinkly tops, but sometimes they can be stubborn!
-If you find your cookies haven't crinkled while baking by the 12 minute mark, you can carefully and gently press the cookies down with a spatula or any flat kitchen utensil.
-Let them bake for another 1 to 2 minutes, and they should be all set!
+If you find your cookies haven't crinkled while baking by the 12 minute mark, you can give your baking sheet a firm bang on you counter once the cookies are baked to flatten them out slightly.

 How long do molasses cookies last?